Saturn V instrument unit: Structure

 The basic IU structure is a short cylinder, 36 inches high and 260 in in diameter, fabricated of an aluminum alloy honeycomb sandwich material 0.95 in thick.
 The cylinder is manufactured in three 120-degree segments, which are joined by splice plates into an integral structure.
 The top and bottom edges are made from extruded aluminum channels bonded to the honeycomb sandwich.
 This type of construction was selected for its high strength to weight ratio, acoustical insulation, and thermal conductivity properties.
 The IU supported the components mounted on its inner wall and the weight of the Apollo spacecraft above (the Lunar Module, the Command Module, the Service Module, and the Launch Escape Tower).
 To facilitate handling the IU before it was assembled into the Saturn, the fore and aft protective rings, 6 inches tall and painted blue, were bolted to the top and bottom channels.
 These were removed in the course of stacking the IU into the Saturn vehicle.
 The structure was manufactured by North American Rockwell in Tulsa, Oklahoma.
 Edward A. Beasley was the I.U.
 Program Manager.

 The IU is divided into 24 locations, which are marked on the interior by numbers 1–24 on the aluminum surface just above the blue flange.

-Guidance and control
+Guidance, navigation, and control

-The Saturn V launch vehicle was guided by navigation, guidance, and control equipment located in the IU.
+The Saturn V launch vehicle's GN&C architecture featured Guidance, Navigation, and Control equipment located in the IU.

 A space stabilized platform (the ST-124-M3 inertial platform at location 21) measured acceleration and attitude.
 A launch vehicle digital computer (LVDC at location 19) solved guidance equations, and an analog flight control computer (location 16) issued commands to steer the vehicle.

 The attitude of the vehicle was defined in terms of three axes: